MissStrong/ICS4U/Unit 1/Note 4 - Methods.md

  * @return the area of the rectangle
  */
 ```
-When you are documenting a method, the following information should be stated:
+When we are documenting a method, the following information should be stated:
 * A brief description of what the method is for.
 * The parameter names and what conditions they have (e.g. can be any integer, must be an integer greater than 2, etc.).
 * What the method returns, unless nothing is returned.